 Welcome to The Toasty Kitchen!
-I want to share the first recipe that I conquered when I started baking from scratch, Dark Chocolate Walnut Brownies.
+I want to share the first recipe that I conquered when I started baking from scratch, my Dark Chocolate Walnut Brownie Recipe.

 Once your batter is poured, sprinkle a few walnuts and chocolate chips on top.
 They will give the bars more visual appeal.

 What is your favorite brownie mix in?
 Try your favorite nuts, white chocolate chips, or even some toffee chips.

 - 3/4 cup light brown sugar

 - 2 large eggs